OussemaNehdi/Carya.tn/README.md

 Welcome to the Mini PHP Project!
 This website aims to provide a robust authentication system with both public and private sections accessible through a login page.
 Users can have one or multiple roles assigned to them.

+> For best UI/UX use Edge Browser and 125% zoom on the page

 ## Features

 - **Authentication System**: The website includes a secure login page that allows users to access the private section based on their assigned roles.